Why is the generic advice ‘eat right and exercise” bad advice?

 This is key to consider when recommending a high-fat diet like Paleo or Keto.
 Just one cup of Bulletproof Coffee has 21 grams of saturated fat, which alone brings a person with the G/G variant to their threshold!

 For those with the risk variant APOA2, Dr. Penny recommends less than 22 grams per day of saturated fat.
-If a patient doesn’t have the risk variant for APAO2 but is variant for MC4R or FTO, Dr. Penny recommends limiting saturated fat to 28 grams per day or fewer.
+If a patient doesn’t have the risk variant for APAO2 but does have risk variants for MC4R or FTO, Dr. Penny recommends limiting saturated fat to 28 grams per day or fewer.

 Once you understand the larger picture of the SNPs that influence metabolic hormones, it is clear that recommending nutrition advice is difficult without first understanding the neurotransmitter and the genetic variations that affect the metabolic hormones: FTO, MC4R, and APOA2.

-Just having this information can be the difference between frustrated patients who aren’t seeing results and effective weight loss.
-And weight loss is just one of the many ways the use of genomics can strengthen and transform your practice.
+Just having this information can be the difference between frustrated patients who aren’t seeing results and effective weight management.
+And weight management is just one of the many ways the use of genomics can strengthen and transform your practice.

 If you’d like guidance and coaching on introducing genomics to your practice, take 30 minutes for a free PureGenomics Welcome Call with me.
 I’ll help you narrow down exactly how genomics could support your practice and the first steps you’ll need to take to get started.

 Where is Good Medicine On the Go going next?